 The January and February EC values were greater than 1.000 dS/m, the current 2006 Bay-Delta Plan salinity objective, in approximately 10 percent of the years.
-The March and April EC values were greater than 1.000 dS/m in just a few years.
+The March and April EC values were greater than 0.700 dS/m in just a few years.
 The measured EC values were greater than 0.700 dS/m April-August, the current 2006 Bay-Delta Plan salinity objective, in approximately 10 percent to 30 percent of the years depending on the month (e.g., less than 10 percent for May and almost 30 percent for July).
-The Vernalis EC approached the 1.000 dS/m objective in January-March 2003 and January-March 2009.
-The Vernalis EC has been above 0.650 dS/m in only approximately 6 months during the April-August period since 1996 because New Melones releases water to meet the EC objective at Vernalis.
+The Vernalis EC approached the 1.000 dS/m in only approximately 6 months during the April-August period since 1996 because New Melones releases water to meet the EC objective at Vernalis.